NarubyRiverlione/GridSim/docs/UISpecification.md

 - **Bounding Box**: Each component type has defined size (e.g., power plant = 80×80px, city = 60×60px)
 - **Buffer Zone**: Optional padding around components (e.g., 10px margin)

+Note: current implementation enforces snap-to-grid and basic overlap checks in many cases, but there are gaps — it's still possible to place nodes overlapping each other in some workflows.
+See "Collision Detection Improvements" above for concrete follow-up work.

 **Visual Feedback:**

 ```